rilianx/Research/docs/CLP Practical Constraints (Williams, Juan).md

 - [X] Place the block in front or above the already placed blocks.
 Back and bottom locations are preferred.

 **Selecting the next block (4)**
-- [ ] Verify the load bearing constraint (supported weight of boxes)
+- [ ] For each evaluated block b, verify the load bearing constraint.
+Compute the supported weight
 - [ ]